-As Floridians we are all too aware of concerns that arise when we are threatened by server weather.
+As Floridians we are all too aware of concerns that arise when we are threatened by severe weather.
 Coastal Insurance Group has over 30 years of experience in working with the South Florida community and has assembled the Coastal Insurance Group Catastrophe Team to handle catastrophe losses in a responsive and timely manner.
 In the event of a natural disaster you can rest assure that we’re here to serve the community and our clients.
-We’re here to provide you will all the information you may need to ensure that you, your loved ones and personal property are protected.
+We’re here to provide you with the information you may need that can help you, your loved ones and personal property stay protected.

 When serious catastrophes approach, you should take reasonable steps to protect your property as long as it is safe for you to do so.
 Check radio, television or other media for emergency information, and immediately follow all advice from authorities regarding evacuation or other safety procedures.
 Your first priority should be your personal safety.
 Coastal Insurance Group will be ready to handle any claims once the danger has passed.